autoNumeric/autoNumeric/README.md

 // Initialization
 new AutoNumeric(domElement, autoNumericOptionsEuro);
 ```
-- User experience oriented ; using autoNumeric just feels right and natural, specially with the new function chaining feature
+- User experience oriented ; using autoNumeric just **feels right and natural**, specially with the function chaining feature
 ```js
 anElement.french()
          .set(42)